Over 1,500 records shattered across the Southwest as another week of extreme heat continues

 (FOX Weather)

-On Thursday, Denver reached 85°F, nearly 30° above the March average.
-For a city that can often see blizzards in March, Thursday's unprecedented temperature underscores the strength of this historic heat wave.
+On Thursday and Friday, Denver and Boulder both reached 85 degrees, nearly 30 degrees above the March average.
+For cities that can often see blizzards in March, Thursday's unprecedented temperature underscores the strength of this historic heat wave.

-As the heat continues to intensify, more than 820 record highs have been set since Mar.
-11, the FOX Forecast Center said.
+As the heat continues to intensify, more than 1,000 record highs have been set since Mar.
+11, according to the FOX Forecast Center.

-High temperatures are soaring as much as 35° above average for this time of year from California to the Great Plains, with the hottest days expected to occur through Saturday.
+High temperatures soared as much as 35 degrees above average for this time of year from California to the Great Plains, with the hottest days occurring through Saturday.

 People photograph the tulips at Descanso Gardens in La Cañada Flintridge on Wednesday, March 18, 2026 during the heat wave.